firoball/BmArrayLoader/README.md

 Formats:
 LBM (PBM only)
-PCX (yet to be implemented)
+PCX (Version 5 only)

-This is a very early WIP and therefore not yet cleaned up or even complete.
+This is an early WIP.